 Women in the Church (WIC).
 WIC seeks to assist the women of the church to honor and love God and serve one another in love.
 Our mission is to care for women, to integrate new women into the life of the church, and to promote fellowship, mercy, and Bible study opportunities.
 We are often are looking for people to host events, or make meals for a church family in need, or planning and detail help with any of the above.
 Contact us or by speaking with Dana McGahey.

 Men's Book Study.
-The men meet on the first Saturday of each month from 8:00 AM to 9:30 AM in the church office building at 117 E. 4th Ave.
-If you’d like a copy of the book, or have other questions about this ministry, contact Rich DeLecce.
+The men meet on the third Saturday of each month from 8:00 AM to 9:15 AM in the church building at 325 Fayette Street.
+If you’d like a copy of the book please contact Rich DeLecce or if you have other questions about this ministry, contact Nick Kirkland or Joel Richards.

 Nursery.
 Christ the King offers nursery services for all children under the age of 5 (or 6 for evening services and special services) during all morning and evening worship services, as well as for Sunday School and most special services.
 Our volunteers are dedicated, caring, and hard workers!
 Even at a young age our children are forming bonds of fellowship that they will value and rely on for years to come, and our nursery volunteers are dedicated to promoting those relationships.
 This isn’t just “babysitting,” it’s ministry!
 If you have questions about how the nursery functions, or would like to serve in this important ministry, contact Maria Signorino.